yoramterleth/uiglaciology/content/3-code.md

 nav: true
 ---

+# How to get started on your personal computer with python, Anaconda, and these environments
+1. Download and install the [Anaconda individual edition](https://docs.anaconda.com/anaconda/install/) If you're given the option, you'll likely want a 64 bit version (as compared to a 32 bit version).
+Tim doesn't have any experience with PyCharm, and so hasn't chosen to install it himself.

+2. Set up your conda environments

 # Working with python
 Google is your friend for learning how to code.
 Tim also recommends [scipy-lectures.org](https://scipy-lectures.org/) as a good consistent primer on a lot of fundamental coding tasks.
 The [python website](https://wiki.python.org/moin/BeginnersGuide) also provides useful tutorials that are helpful for beginners.